News · Cataract pathways · Updated May 2026

 How much does private cataract surgery cost in the UK in 2026?

-Is private cataract surgery safer than NHS?
+Is private cataract surgery safer or better than NHS cataract surgery?

 Can my optician refer me directly for private cataract surgery?